ShivamKrGupta/Getting_and_Cleaning_Data-Course-Project/CodeBook.md

 ## About the Raw Data
-The data is on 'Human Activity Recognition Using Smartphones Data Set'.
+The data is on `Human Activity Recognition Using Smartphones Data Set`.
 Raw Data is downloaded from the UCI Machine Learning Repository.
 As the document reveals, the raw data was obtained from 30 subjects, each performing six activities while wearing a smart phone (Samsung Galaxy S II) on their waist.
 The embedded accelerometer and gyroscope captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The data was divided into two sets: training and test sets.
 Further computation was done on each of the obtained values thereby generating new feature elements.
 Thus, for each record, following are provided:

 * Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
 * Triaxial Angular velocity from the gyroscope.